 Application of Bordeaux mixture is recommended at 8-10 day intervals in the nursery, and at 14 day intervals in the main field.
 Since maximum damage comes from neck infection, spraying the crop prior to earhead emergence may be crucial to reduce the infection.
 Sprays containing garlic bulb extract, neem extract or hinosan (an organophosphate) also effectively suppress the fungus.
 Treatment of seeds with organomercurials compounds helps to reduce the disease potential.

 Always consider an integrated approach with preventive measures together with biological treatments if available.
-Fungicides containing tricyclazole together with hexaconazole were highly effective in decimating the fungus.
+Fungicides containing tricyclazole were highly effective in decimating the fungus.
 Treatments with prochloraz also resulted in sufficient fungus reduction.
 These compounds should be sprayed thrice at weekly intervals starting from the booting stage to have effective control and higher grain yield under field condition.

 Make sure to use seeds from healthy plants or from certified source.,Monitor the nursery and field regularly for symptoms of the disease.,Remove and destroy infected plants immediately.,Till the field after the harvest and destroy plant residues.,Control weeds and alternative hosts in and around the field.,Do not carry seeds from infested fields to new locations.